 ELECTROMYOGRAPHY & NERVE CONDUCTION STUDIES

-Electromyography (EMG) and nerve conduction studies (NCS) are diagnostic tests that are used to assess the electrical activity of muscles and measure how well the nerves can send electrical signals.
+Our NJ pain management doctors may suggest an electromyography (EMG) and nerve conduction studies (NCS) - diagnostic tests that are used to assess the electrical activity of muscles and measure how well the nerves can send electrical signals.
 These procedures are used to help diagnosis the presence, location, and extent of diseases that cause nerve and muscle damage.

 WHAT ARE ELECTROMYOGRAPHY & NERVE CONDUCTION STUDIES?